-Clinical Treatment Coordinator (Milieu CTC) will work a block schedule with a rotating weekend from 11:00am to 7:00pm for a total of 64 hours a pay period at a 0.8 FTE.
+Clinical Treatment Coordinator (CTC) will work Monday through Friday from 8:00am to 4:30pm for a total of 80 hours a week, with the possiblity of weekends and holidays as needed.
 CTC will partner with the physician and interdisciplinary team to navigate the patient/family through stabilization and work toward ongoing care through therapeutic interventions with an emphasis on group therapy.
 Duties will include assessment on admit to plan for discharge and work with the identified a treatment plan, community re-entry meetings, discharge planning, group, individual, and family therapy.
 This includes but is not limited to: managing patient/family expectations, responding to the crisis of hospitalization, supporting the discharge and community re-entry needs and monitoring and managing patient length of stay and avoidable days.

-LICSW, LGSW, LPCC, LPC, LMFT, or LAMFT licensure
+LICSW, LGSW, LPCC, LPC, LMFT, or LMAFT licensure

 Interim licensed applicantsmust be working toward full licensure

 Masters degree in Social Work or comparable education and training

 Basic Life Support for Healthcare Providers

 Two years supervised clinical experience in mental health including assessment, individual, group and family therapy